The Associated Press

 May 9, 2012: Revel’s $13 million in casino winnings ranks it near the bottom of Atlantic City’s 12 casinos –a spot it would occupy for its two-year existence.

 Aug.
 22, 2012: Wall Street ratings agencies downgrade Revel debt after casino’s slow start.

 Nov.
 30, 2012: New Jersey state Senate president Steve Sweeney calls Revel’s finances “dire,” warns of possible collapse.

 Dec.
 28, 2012: Revel lines up new financing for second time in less than a year.

 Feb.
 19, 2013: Revel announces it will file for bankruptcy in March to eliminate $1 billion in debt by converting it into equity for lenders.

 May 21, 2013: Revel exits bankruptcy court by giving lenders an 82 percent stake in the property.

-June 19, 2014: Revel files for bankruptcy again and warns that it will close if a buyer cannot be found in a court-approved auction.
-A Revel lawyer tells a bankruptcy judge that the casino is "a melting ice cube."
+June 19, 2014: Revel files for bankruptcy again, warns it will close if a buyer cannot be found in court-approved auction.
+A Revel lawyer tells a bankruptcy judge the casino is “a melting ice cube.”

 Aug.
 7, 2014: A scheduled bankruptcy auction for Revel is postponed for a week to let management evaluate bids.